-During 2022, the Company has also carried out several stress scenarios such as effects of climate change, large claims, RI default and financial crisis, increase in COR and effects of inflation.
+Throughout 2023, the Company conducted various stress scenarios to assess how factors such as escalating climate change, multiple claims, and increase in the Combined Operating Ratio (COR) affect the underwriting risk.
 These tests help management assess the effectiveness of the current reinsurance programme, and the strength of the Company's financial position to withstand such events.
 In all instances, the Company has remained above the regulatory solvency level of 100%.